 Some academic Schools offer paid tutoring positions to research students, usually in their second year.
 Please contact your academic School for further information.

 The following terms and conditions apply to all University of St Andrews scholarships, prizes, bursaries and awards (collectively "Awards").
-Please note that individual Awards may have additional terms and conditions; if so these specific terms and conditions will be clearly stated within Award information and highlighted to the Award applicant as part of the application process.
+Individual Awards may have additional terms and conditions; if so, these specific terms and conditions will be clearly stated within Award information and highlighted to the Award applicant as part of the application process.

 Collection and use of personal data